Bhagavad Gita Chapter 6 Verse 9 Meaning

 What is the main idea of Bhagavad Gita 6.9?

+This verse carries the weight of lived truth.
 He who is of the same mind towards the good-hearted, friends, enemies, the indifferent, the neutral, the hateful, the relatives, the righteous, and the unrighteous, excels.
-This verse emphasizes meditation with clarity and purpose.
+In the context of the practical discipline of meditation and the balanced life...

 How can I apply Bhagavad Gita 6.9 in daily life?